 What is the personal statement?

-Most fellowship applications include a personal statement.
+Many applications for research opportunities require a personal statement.
 This is an opportunity for you to show your critical thinking skills in a creative format.
 It is where you get to add your voice to the mix of materials that reviewers see when you apply for fellowships.
 Use the personal statement to highlight positive aspects about yourself that may not be apparent in other parts of your application.

 The personal statement is your place to ask and answer questions about your past, present and future, including: